 By "it," Caridi means lending out screeners sent by distributors to Academy voters for Oscar consideration.
 The problem for the long-divorced resident of West Hollywood: He loaned videos to a man who turned out to be one of the most notorious movie pirates in history.

 Starting in the late '80s, distributors began sending VHS (and later DVD and Blu-ray) copies of awards hopefuls to Academy members.
-But with piracy issues mounting, then-MPAA chief Jack Valenti, acting on behalf of studios, imposed a ban on all screeners.
+But with piracy issues mounting, then-MPAA chief Jack Valenti, acting on behalf of the studios, imposed a ban on all screeners.
 A month after his September 2003 edict and facing great pressure, Valenti agreed to exempt Academy members if they signed an agreement not to share the videos.

 In January 2004, Caridi was busted for violating that agreement, becoming the first and only Academy member ever to be expelled.
 Says the actor in his thick New York accent, "I was doing a guy a favor and he screwed me."